Lucyware/Fairytalefoods/_recipes/recipe1.md

 layout: recipe
 published: true
 ---
+The Muffin Man has shared his top secret recipe and now we can all make our very own gingey's!
+These gingerbread men may have sme secre magic within!

 ![Delicious Plate of Toast, Blueberries and Bananas, covered in sticky maple syrup](../uploads/gingerbread.webp "Photo by Joseph Smart")